ePages-de/epages-devportal/_posts/2019/2019-05-04-react-hooks-what-all-the-fuss-is-about.md

 With hooks, all these problems fade away.
 You can do anything you want with a function-component now and hooks will most likely even encourage you to use better patterns for your components.

-**No confusion about how to use classes and no fighting over when to use them.** :tada:
+**No confusion about how to use classes and no fighting over when to use them.** 🎉

 #### What Does This Mean For Me?